BlakeFrei/campaign-learn.en/help/acc/monitoring-campaign-classic/control-panel/ip-whitelisting.md

 team: PM
 ---

-# IP whitelisting for Instance Access
+# IP Whitelisting for Instance Access

 The Control Panel allows you to set up new connections to your instances by whitelisting IP address ranges.
 By default, an Adobe Campaign Classic instance is not accessible from various IP addresses.
 Therefore, an IP address needs to be whitelisted: